 Click here for COBS COVID-19 Program Practices

-If your payment is not received by the due date listed in your Enrollment Email, you will risk losing your position on the course and your $500 deposit.
-Please review the Admissions and Cancellation Policies.
+If your payment is not received by the due date listed in your Enrollment Email and on your Applicant Portal, you will risk losing your spot on course and your $500 deposit.
+Please review our Admissions and Cancellation Policies.

 What to Wear While Travelling: